 1 onion, 2 garlic, 1 tbsp olive oil, 6 mushrooms

 Add Italian sausages (don't forget to remove the skins!) into the pan and chop up with your spatula as you mix around the pan.
 Cook until browned.

 Set heat to low and pour in the cream.
-Mix around the pan, then add in the baby spinach and parmesan, stirring both into the mixture.
+Mix around the pan, then add in the baby spinach and pecorino romano or parmesan, stirring both into the mixture.